ibuttimer/VehiclesAPI/vehicles-api/README.md

 - --preload.manufacturer.file=`file.json`

   Loads `file.json` from the resources folder and uses it to populate the database.
-Defaults to `manufacturers.json`.
+Defaults to Defaults to [manufacturers.json](vehicles-api/src/main/resources/manufacturers.json).

 ```json
     [